 If you receive the error message:

-A connection was successfully established with the server, but then an error occurred during the pre-login handshake. (provider: HTTP Provider, error: 0 - )
+A connection was successfully established with the server, but then an error occurred during the login process. (provider: SSL Provider, error: 0 - The certificate chain was issued by an authority that is not trusted.)

 The Microsoft.Data.SqlClient that our tools use to connect to SQL Server has been updated and now defaults to Trust Server Certificate = False in situations where previously defaulted to true.